christianhellsten/em-hl7-server/README.md

 An HL7 server written in Ruby.
 Uses EventMachine.
 Writes HL7 messages to database.

-Proof-of-concept at this point in time.
+This is a proof-of-concept at this point in time.

 TODO: